kstenerud/concise-encoding/cbe-specification.md

 ### String

-Strings are encoded with different type fields, depending on the length.
+Strings are encoded in UTF-8 with different type fields depending on the length.
 The length is in octets, NOT characters.

+The general string encoding:

     [90] [Length+continuation] [Octet 0] ...
 [Octet (Length-1)]

-For byte lengths from 0 to 15, there are special top-level inferred-length string types (0x80 - 0x8f) that contain only a single array chunk.
+For byte lengths from 0 to 15, there are special fixed-length string types (0x80 - 0x8f) that contain only a single array chunk with an implied length.
 For longer strings, use the general (0x90) string type.

     [80]
     [81] [octet 0]